 The Egypt sleeper train offers a variety of amenities to make your journey as comfortable as possible.
 The cabins are air-conditioned and come with comfortable beds, pillows, and blankets.
 You'll also have access to a private sink and a shared bathroom.

 To keep you entertained during the journey, there's a lounge car with comfortable seating and large windows for enjoying the views.
-You can also watch a movie or read a book from the train's library.

 The train also has a staff of friendly attendants who are available to assist with any needs or questions you may have.
-Overall, the amenities on the Egypt sleeper train provide a luxurious and enjoyable experience for passengers.

 The overnight sleeper train experience in Egypt is truly one-of-a-kind, offering travelers a unique way to see the country's beauty and culture while enjoying all the amenities of a comfortable train ride.
 The train journey from Cairo to Aswan covers over 800 km and takes around 12 hours.
 Along the way, passengers can enjoy the stunning scenery of the Nile River and the surrounding desert landscape.